project-error/fivem-typescript-boilerplate/README.md

 ```sh
 npm run build
 ```

+## Version < 2.0.0

+Version 2.0.0 introduced ESBuild as the primary bundler, removing the option for automatic builds through the embedded FXServer webpack builder.

+This documentation is preserved for legacy purposes.

 ### Automatic Builds (Optional)

 *This is not recommended as the embedded version of yarn is ocassionally prone to performance and environment problems.
 We highly recomend, you manually run the build script*